mjbots/moteus/docs/reference.md

 For gear reducers (almost all configurations), this will be less than one.
 For example, a 4x gear reduction would be entered as 0.25.

+## `motor_position.rotor_to_output_override` ##

+If you *REALLY* know what you are doing, and want to configure a non-reducing ratio, this can be set to true/non-zero.
+Otherwise, a ratio of greater than 1.0 will cause a fault.
+This should only be used if the system has a gearbox which is not a reducer, but speeds up the output.

 # D. Maintenance #